karadoc/Civ4-K-Mod/readme.txt

  + "unofficial patch" (well known bugfixes)

 == Technical improvements ==
  + K-Mod includes many optimisations to the way the game runs.
 Although many of the calculations in K-Mod are more complex, the game actually runs a lot faster than standard BtS.
-In many cases, the time spent waiting between turns is _halved_.
+In many cases, the time spent waiting between turns is halved compared to the unmodded BtS.
  + Special care has been taken to make sure K-Mod works correctly in multiplayer mode.
-Due to various bug-fixes and back-end changes, K-Mod has fewer OOS problems than standard BtS.
+Due to various bug-fixes and back-end changes, K-Mod has fewer out-of-sync (OOS) problems than standard BtS.
 (In fact, if you see _any_ OOS errors at all, please tell me about it.
 I suspect that OOS may have been completely eliminated.)
  + K-Mod includes many bug fixes to the controls and user-interface of the game.
 For example, units will no longer automatically attack when they are ordered into an unseen enemy unit in the fog-of-war; using the diplomacy screen to suggest peace will now bring up possible peace-trade deal rather than simply ending the war without negotiations; grouping and ungrouping units behaves more predictably; and so on.
 There are many such minor improvements like these.

 == Better AI ==